baronvonbirra/demo-qa-form/README.md

 - Alternatively, you can watch the _registration.feature.mp4_ video for a quick visual check as well.

 ## Launching Selenium tests
-- Install Eclipse & Maven
+- Requirements: Install Eclipse, Maven, JUnit & Selenium
 - Clone repo
-- Open _AppTest.java_ from Eclipse
+- Open src/test/java/demoQAForm/SeleniumTest/AppTest.java from Eclipse
+- Change L22 with your local path for Selenium Webdriver (I'm using geckodriver, that you can find here -> [link](https://github.com/mozilla/geckodriver/releases))
-- Right click > Run As > JUnit Test
+- Right click on IDE > Run As > JUnit Test

 ## Notes
 The automation-practice-form where the tests point has the following identified errors that affects the automation: